paper2/instruments-cloud-functions/README.md

 # OpenTelemetry Go Cloud Functions Example
-This is an example of OpenTelemetry Go Cloud Functions.
+This is an example of OpenTelemetry Go Google Cloud Functions HTTP trigger.

 # Prerequisites
 - Docker